Updated: May 22

 Personal Protective Equipment (PPE): (Proper use is Very Important)

-When and How to use Masks:
+How to use Masks:

 Symptoms compatible with COVID-19, for the purpose of these recommendations, include subjective or measured fever, cough, or difficulty breathing.